hpe-dev-incubator/hpe-dev-portal/content/blog/sivayanama-testing-opsramp-apis-with-pytest-fixtures.md

-## Provisioing of third-party plugin Fixtures
+## Provisioning of third-party plugin Fixtures

-Not necessarily you have to define all fixtures on your own code.
-Fixtures can be provided by third party plugins as well and you are free to use them.
+Not necessarily have to define all fixtures on your own code.
+Fixtures can be provided by third-party plugins as well and you are free to use them.
 You just need to install the required plugins.
-We will see an example with  pytest-datadir plugin
+We will see an example with pytest-datadir plugin.

 Install this plugin as shown below

 ```shell
 pip install pytest-datadir